New Hotels in Sydney 2024 and Beyond

 This post contains affiliate links.
 Our full disclosure policy is here.

-We update this list of the newest hotels in Sydney (2020-2022), in both the CBD and across the suburbs regularly, so stop by next time you are planning a visit.
-We have also listed future openings for those of you who like to plan in advance.
+We update this list of the newest hotels in Sydney including those in the pipeline regularly, so stop by next time you are planning a visit.
+We have also listed future openings for those of you who like to plan ahead.

 New Hotels in Sydney City Centre

 Sydney’s newest 5-star heritage property